halvtomat/KTH-DevOps-EssayWordCounter/README.md

 # KTH-DevOps-EssayWordCounter
 This repo contains a Github Actions yml file which checks the word count in pdf files in pull requests.

 Will fail if the word count is outside of allowed interval.
+Will pass if the word count is inside of allowed interval.